Four Fs of Stress and Trauma: Fight, Flight, Freeze, Fawn Explained

 Automatic Amygdala Responses to Stress and Trauma

-The amygdala is a small area of your brain that plays a crucial role in emotional processing, particularly in the formation and storage of emotional memories and the detection of threats.
-It perceives a threat and stimulates an automatic survival response based on animal instincts.
+The amygdala is a small area of your brain that plays a crucial role in emotional processing, particularly in the creation and storage of emotional memories and the detection of threats.

-That's great in true life and death emergencies where seconds count, but unfortunately, this 5-alarm-fire response happens far too often in non-emergencies where a more thoughtful reaction would serve you better.
+That's great in true life-and-death emergencies where seconds count, but unfortunately, this 5-alarm-fire response happens far too often in non-emergencies where a more thoughtful reaction would serve you better.

 The cerebrum is a large part of the brain where you process information, consider options, and make plans.
 To give yourself a chance to do all that, you have to interrupt the automatic fight, flight, freeze, or fawn amygdala response.